Wen Da

-Wen Da (文达; born 25 October 1999) is a Chinese footballer who plays as a forward, winger or right-back for Suzhou Dongwu.
+Wen Da (文达; born 25 October 1999) is a Chinese footballer who plays as a forward, winger or right-back for Shanghai Second.

 Club career

 Wen Da was promoted to the senior team of Beijing Guoan in 2020 and made his debut in league game on 28 September against Shijiazhuang Ever Bright in a 4-0 victory.
-In the following season he was loaned out to second tier club Beijing BSU where he would make his debut in a league game on 25 April 2021 against Kunshan in a 2-2 draw.
+In the following season he was loaned out to second tier club Beijing BSU where he would make his debut in a league game on 25 April 2021 against Kunshan FC in a 2-2 draw.
 This was followed by his first career goal on 21 July in a league game against Meizhou Hakka.

 On 26 April 2022, Wen transferred on a free to top tier club Wuhan Yangtze River.
 Used sparingly throughout in a disappointing season that saw the club relegated and dissolved due to financial difficulties.
 He go on to join second tier club Wuxi Wugou on a free transfer before having a short spell with third tier club Qingdao Red Lions where he won promotion with them at the end of the 2023 China League Two campaign.

 On 27 February 2024, Wen transferred on a free to top tier club Cangzhou Mighty Lions.
 He went on to make his debut for the club as a converted right-back, in a league game on 2 March 2024 against Beijing Guoan in a 2-0 defeat.

 On 25 January 2025, Wen joined fellow top tier club Meizhou Hakka.